ahtn/keyplus/doc/layout_format.md

 layers, modifiers, keystrokes, etc.

 Each layout can remap the mouse buttons differently, changing the mouse functionality depending on which keyboard is used with the mouse.
+To set which layout the mouse uses by default on power up, set the `default` field in the `layouts` section to the name of the desired default layout.

-If no keyboard is active, then the mouse will revert to the default mouse buttons.
+If the active keyboard does not remap the mouse buttons, then they will revert to their default actions on a standard mouse.

 (TODO: allow the mouse to pick a default layout for when no keyboard is active.)